ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

 -----
 ### Skills
 **Ability**
-:    *   Class 5 Driver's License: Hold a valid Class 5 driver's license with a clean, accident-free driving record
+:    *   Class 5 Driver's License
+: Hold a valid Class 5 driver's license with a clean, accident-free driving record
-     *   Proficient in Driving: Able to drive both automatic and manual transmission vehicles
+     *   Proficient in Driving
+     : Able to drive both automatic and manual transmission vehicles
+     *   Equipment Proficiency
-     *   Equipment Proficiency: Familiar with operating pressure washers and vacuum cleaners, ensuring thorough and efficient cleaning processes
+     : Familiar with operating pressure washers and vacuum cleaners, ensuring thorough and efficient cleaning processes
+     *   Transportation
-     *   Transportation: Own a reliable vehicle ensuring punctuality and dependability for daily commute to work
+     : Own a reliable vehicle ensuring punctuality and dependability for daily commute to work

 **Soft Skills**
 :    *   Attention to Detail